anhnc55/HealiosTest/README.md

 # Healios Technical Testing
-- Using architecture components MVVM with Combine
+- Using architecture components MVVM with RxSwift
 - Save posts into Core Data
 - Unitests